HanseltimeIndustries/get-changed-files/README.md

 Example:  `sites/**/*,bundle/**/*`

-The above configuration is only returning changed files in the `sites/` and `bundle/` folder.
+The above configuration will only return changed files in the `sites/` and `bundle/` folder.

 ## Permissions